 The dial type gauges on pressure canners need to be tested annually for their accuracy as well as new gauges that are purchased.
 This is done at the Extension Office free of charge and only takes a few minutes.
 All you need to bring is the lid to your canner with the gauge (or just the gauge if you have a new one).
 Call the Robertson County Extension Office at 615-384-7936 to make an appointment with Lauren Patterson, County Director, to get your gauge tested before canning for the season.

-Periodically other food preservation workshops and programs are offered to the public.
-Check back to our website here for announcements or follow our facebook page for program announcements.
+Food preservation workshops and programs are offered to the public seasonally.
+Check back to our website here for announcements or follow our Facebook page for program announcements.

 If you have questions about canning, call the Extension Office for assistance 615-384-7936.